LaunchPlatform/beanhub-import/README.md

 The following keys are available for the input configuration:

-- `extractor`: Which extractor from `beanhub-extract` should be used?
-Currently, only extractors from `beanhub-extract` are supported, and you always need to specify it explicitly.
-We will open up to support a third-party extractor, and we will also add an auto-detection feature so that it will guess which extractor to use for you.
+- `extractor`: A python import path to the extractor to use for extracting transactions from the matched file.
+               The format is `package.module:extractor_class`.
+For example, `beancount_import_rules.extractors.plaid:PlaidExtractor`.
+               Your Extractor Class should inherit from `beancount_import_rules.extractors.ExtractorBase` or `beancount_import_rules.extractors.ExtractorCsvBase`.

 - `default_file`: The default output file for generated transactions from the matched file to use if not specified in the `add_txn` action.
 - `prepend_postings`: Postings are to be prepended for the generated transactions from the matched file.
 A list of posting templates as described in the [Add Transaction Action](#add-transaction-action) section.
 - `append_postings`: Postings are to be appended to the generated transactions from the matched file.
                      A list of posting templates as described in the [Add Transaction Action](#add-transaction-action) section.
 - `default_txn`: The default transaction template values to use in the generated transactions from the matched file.
 Please see the [Add Transaction Action](#add-transaction-action) section.

 ### Import Config Definition